-The US health sector has seen tremendous growth over the last century.
+The U.S. health sector has seen tremendous growth over the last century.
 Demand for medical providers is outpacing the supply so organizations are turning to provider staffing firms to fill the gaps.
 In fact, the healthcare staffing market is expected to hit $43.5 billion by 2025.

 More and more healthcare provider organizations are turning to locum, or locum tenens to keep up with the increasing demands.

-A locum or locum tenens is a professional who temporarily fulfills the duties of another; the term is especially used for physicians and clergymen.
 For example, a locum tenens physician is a physician who works in the place of the regular physician when that physician is absent, or when a hospital or practice is short staffed.
 These professionals are still governed by their respective regulatory bodies, despite the transient or freelance nature of their positions.
 This concept started at the University of Utah and has since been adopted all over the country.
 Health facilities now outsource independent medical practitioners to play essential provider roles.

 This article discusses the benefits of locum tenens to healthcare provider organizations.
-Read On!

 1. Better Patient Care

-Through a locum tenens program, hospitals can offer a wider range of services to patients regardless of their location.
-It further ensures optimal patient care through better continuity and wider variety of medical services offered.
+Through a locum tenens program, hospitals can also offer a wider range of services to patients regardless of their location.
+It further ensures optimal patient care through better continuity and a wider variety of medical services offered.

 Importantly, the locum tenens speed up the rate of service delivery, reducing patient wait times, thus improving overall patient care experience and quality.